School of Civil Engineering

 How will I meet my academic personal tutor?
 How will academic personal tutoring work?

-You will meet your personal tutor and your tutor group during Induction week.
+You’ll meet your personal tutor and your tutor group during Induction week.
 Please see the Induction timetable for full details.
-You will have further meetings with your tutor and your group through the academic year.
+You’ll have further meetings with your tutor and your group through the academic year.
 Towards the end of Semester 1, you will have a dissertation supervisor allocated.

 Where can I go for support?